Sounders win 3rd straight knocking off New York City FC 3-1

+If only Cristian Roldan felt the Sounders were playing well during this run of three straight wins and six straight without a loss to get back into contention in the Western Conference.

+“We’re grinding out games, we’re winning these games because we’re playing good defense and we’re scoring that one or two goals,” Roldan said.
+“That’s the scary part.
+You think about six unbeaten and you think if we start playing well and like we’re supposed to, we can go on a really long run.”

-SEATTLE — Cristian Roldan, Gustav Svensson and Harry Shipp all scored their second goals of the season, and the resurgent Seattle Sounders ended New York City FC’s four-match win streak with a 3-1 victory Sunday.
+Roldan, Gustav Svensson and Harry Shipp all scored their second goals of the season, and the resurgent Sounders ended New York City FC’s four-match win streak with a 3-1 victory Sunday.

 Svensson doubled the lead in the 51st minute, beating Johnson from 25 yards out.
 Nicolas Lodeiro left the pass for Svensson making a late run and Johnson could barely get a hand on the strike.
 Shipp’s goal in the 86th minute was the clincher after NYCFC’s Jesus Medina scored midway through the second half.